SyndemicsLab/PHD/README.md

 1. *RESPOND*: Develops the Opioid Use Disorder (OUD) cohort by looking through APCD, Casemix, Death, Matris, PMP, and BSAS.
 This script forms the basis for other scripts when involving the 'OUD Cohort.'
 The second part of the script Utilizes the PHD created MOUD Spine dataset to determine how many people are starting, or in, either methadone, buprenorphine, or naltrexone treatments.
 2. *Overdose*: Draws fatal and nonfatal overdoses from the Overdose spine.
 3. *DeathCount*: Creates counts of fatal overdoses and aids in output parameter tuning of RESPOND
-4. *ICDFreq*: While not a necesary script, this allows us to gather information about what ICD codes are 'hit' given their frequencies respective to our question of gathering people with OUD.
+4. *ICDFreq*: While not a necessary script, this allows us to gather information about what ICD codes are 'hit' given their frequencies respective to our question of gathering people with OUD.
 5. *Incarcerations*: Creates the count of Incarcerated people with OUD - Because incarceration status indicates non-existence elsewhere in the data, if someone is tagged as 'OUD' prior to their incarceration duration, the 'OUD' status is forwarded through incarceration period and counted as such.
-This has been out of date sine ~Q3 2023
 # In the Repo
 Within this Repo there are scripts that have been approved through the PHD by their internal Data Brief process.
 Output naming conventions for data are *_Ten* or *_Five* indicate age bins, *Monthly* indicates that the counting method is by month rather than year.
 These scripts output:
 1. *RESPOND*: Age, Sex, Race stratifications *x* Monthly, Yearly *x* OUDCount, MOUDCount, MOUDStart, MOUDEnds, OUDOrigin
 2. *Overdose*: Age, Sex, Race stratifications *x* Monthly, Yearly *x* Overdose
 3. *DeathCount*: DeathCount_Ten; DeathCount_Five; DeathCountMonthly
 4. *ICDFreq*: ICDFreq
-5. *Incarcerations* (Outdated): IncarcerationsMonthly; Incarcerations_Ten; Incarcerations_Five
+5. *Incarcerations*: Age, Sex, Race stratifications *x* Monthly, Yearly, Length

 # Attribution and Lineage
 Jianing (Jenny) Wang - Original creation of code under Chapter55 \